How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Ant Repellent Plants

-You can plant different ant repellent herbs in your garden or around the boundary wall of your house to deter the odorous ant infestations.
-Some of the ant repellent plants are rosemary, peppermint, thyme, lavender, sage, catnips, garlic, pennyroyal, cinnamon bark, etc.
+You can plant different ant-repellent herbs in your garden or around the boundary wall of your house to deter odorous ant infestations.
+Some of the ant-repellent plants are rosemary, peppermint, thyme, lavender, sage, catnips, garlic, pennyroyal, cinnamon bark, etc.

 Vinegar Spray

-Mix equal parts of water and vinegar (1:1) to prepare an ant repellent spray.
-Pour the vinegar solution in the spray bottle and apply it directly at the ant trails, wall cracks, and other suspicious areas.
+Mix equal parts of water and vinegar (1:1) to prepare an ant-repellent spray.
+Pour the vinegar solution into the spray bottle and apply it directly at the ant trails, wall cracks, and other suspicious areas.
 The vinegar helps with removing the ant’s pheromone trails.

 Related: Does Vinegar Kill Ants? | Effective Ant Control Guide